 5301.301 Policy

-(a)(1)(S-90) The DAFFARS is issued by the DAS(C), in coordination with the HCAs for SSC and SDA, on behalf of the Senior Procurement Executive (SPE).
+(a)(1)(S-90) The DAFFARS is issued by the DAS(C), in coordination with the HCAs for SSC, SpRCO, and SDA, on behalf of the Senior Procurement Executive (SPE).

 5301.304 Agency Control and Compliance Procedures

 (c)(4) The use of nonstandard clauses requires an approved D&F addressing the criteria outlined in DFARS PGI 201.301(b)(iii).
-See the for approvals, including those requiring OUSD(A&S)/DPC approval.
 See the tailorable Non-Standard Clause Control Template.
-Prior to using a reopener clause, the contracting officer must document the D&F that its use is the most appropriate means of overcoming a contingency that could affect contract price and obtain approval from the SCO.
-The SCO must submit a copy of the approval to SAF/AQCP.
+Approval for the use of a clause with no significant effect beyond the internal operating procedures of the agency or significant cost or administrative effect on contractors or offerors is one level above the contracting officer in accordance with the DAF Clause Control Plan.
+Submit clauses that require OUSD(A&S)/DPC approval per DFARS 201.304(1) to SAF/AQCP for processing in accordance with the DAF Clause Control Plan.

 Subpart 5301.4 - DEVIATIONS FROM THE FAR